-In 2014, the U.S. patent office issued a patent to Apple for a lockout mechanism, using motion and scenery analyzers, intended to stop iPhone use by drivers.
+As reported by the National Highway Traffic Safety Administration (NHTSA), during daylight hours, about 660,000 people use their cell phones while driving.
+Over the course of just one year, distracted driving resulted in 3,477 deaths and 391,000 injured people.
+Most states prohibit drivers from using hand-held mobile phones while driving.
+To stop iPhone use by drivers, in 2014, the U.S. patent office issued a patent to Apple for a lockout mechanism, using motion and scenery analyzers.
 Three years later, in June 2017, Apple executives announced that a new feature coming with the iOS 11 update, will withhold any notifications and prevent drivers from accessing most apps.

 The feature senses when someone is driving using either Bluetooth or Wi-Fi Doppler effect to detect how fast they are moving.
-The new feature can be disabled by indicating you're a passenger.
+However, the new feature can be disabled by indicating you're a passenger.
 The feature does not affect Apple CarPlay, an iOS for the dashboard, which allows drivers to answer to text messages using voice commands.

 While the lawsuits target Apple, safety advocates say all cell phone makers can and should be doing more to prevent distracted driving.
 A professor who specializes in the moral and legal principles of liability told The New York Times that, by not putting the technology in place, Apple has failed in their social responsibility.

-Weaknesses in the gathering and examination of crash data make it unclear to know exactly how many of the tragic crashes were caused by distracted driving.
+When the phone is used, an accident is foreseeable.
+But it's difficult to prove that an inanimate object caused the fatal accident.
+In addition, weaknesses in the gathering and examination of crash data make it unclear to know exactly how many of the tragic crashes were caused by distracted driving.
 Cell phone makers countered that the lockout devices weren't yet reliable, and could wrongly close down the phone of someone riding on a train or bus.

 However, the risks of on-the-road mobile use are clear, not just to motorists and scientists but also to manufacturing companies, as the recently announced upgrade prove.